Cprakhar/DRC-Platform/README.md

 - If you see a WebSocket connection error, ensure the backend is running and accessible at the correct port (default: 4000).
 - The backend and frontend must use compatible Socket.IO versions.
 - For local development, set `NEXT_PUBLIC_BACKEND_URL` in the frontend `.env` to `http://localhost:4000`.
+- **API 404 or connectivity issues:**
+  - Ensure `INTERNAL_BACKEND_URL` and `NEXT_PUBLIC_BACKEND_URL` are set correctly for your environment.
+  - For Docker Compose, use `backend` as the service name.
+For Render.com, use `drc-backend`.
+  - Check that the backend is running and accessible at the expected port.
+- **gcs-key.json not found (production):**
+  - Make sure the Render Secret File is set and mapped to `GCS_KEY_JSON`.
+  - Check backend logs for entrypoint script messages.

 ## Security Best Practices
 - All API endpoints require authentication.